Bo Diddley: Health problems

 On May 13, 2007, Diddley was admitted to intensive care in Creighton University Medical Center in Omaha, Nebraska, following a stroke after a concert the previous day in Council Bluffs, Iowa.
-Starting the show, he had complained that he did not feel well.
-He referred to smoke from the wildfires that were ravaging south Georgia and blowing south to the area near his home in Archer, Florida.
-The next day, as he was heading back home, he seemed dazed and confused at the airport, and his manager, Margo Lewis, called 911 and airport security, and he was immediately taken by ambulance to Creighton University Medical Center where he stayed for several days.
-His manager, Margo Lewis, then flew him to Shands Hospital in Gainesville, FL, where it was confirmed that he had suffered a stroke.
+Starting the show, he had complained that he did not feel well and attributed the problem to smoke from large wildfires that clouded the air in his hometown of Archer, Florida.
+The next day, as he was heading back home, Diddley seemed dazed and confused at the airport.
+Someone telephoned 911 on his behalf, and he was immediately taken by ambulance to Creighton University Medical Center where he stayed for several days.
+Diddley was then flown to Shands Hospital in Gainesville, where it was confirmed that he had suffered a stroke.
 Diddley had a history of hypertension and diabetes, and the stroke affected the left side of his brain, causing receptive and expressive aphasia (speech impairment).
-The stroke was followed by a heart attack, which he suffered in Gainesville, Florida, on August 28, 2007.
+The stroke was followed by a heart attack, which he suffered in Gainesville on August 28, 2007.